About the Committee

 Originally called the Standing Senate Committee on Energy, the committee's name was changed to the Standing Senate Committee on Energy and Natural Resources less than one year later, on October 25, 1983.
 Subsequently, the committee's name was again modified, this time to include reference to the environment, on June 15, 1991.
 Prior to the establishment of the current committee, the Senate had, from 1946 to 1968, a committee on Natural Resources.

 Over the past decade, the committee has undertaken a variety of special studies and produced several significant reports.
-Most recently, over a three year period from 2009-2012, the committee conducted hearings and held fact-finding meetings, both in Ottawa and across the country, in an effort to promote a national discussion on Canada’s energy future.
+Most recently, the committee completed a study on the safety of hydrocarbon transportation in Canada.
+In August 2013, the committee released their report entitled Moving Energy Safely: A Study on the Safe Transport of Hydrocarbons by Pipelines, Tankers and Railcars in Canada, which provided 13 recommendations related to energy transport by transmission pipelines, tankers and railcars.
+Over a three year period from 2009-2012, the committee conducted hearings and held fact-finding meetings, both in Ottawa and across the country, in an effort to promote a national discussion on Canada’s energy future.
 Canada’s leading energy thinkers, federal, provincial and territorial representatives, research institutions, industry stakeholders, Aboriginal leaders, environmental groups, concerned citizens and youth delegates provided the committee with invaluable insight into how Canada can leverage its natural resources, technology and human capital to enhance its role in the new world energy order.
 The committee launched a website dedicated to their study and was the first Canadian parliamentary committee to use the social media tool Twitter as a method to better engage with Canadians about Canada’s energy future.
 The report Now or Never highlighted 13 priorities for action to achieve long-term and affordable energy solutions, addressing the challenges and opportunities of responsible development and energy efficiency.

 Following the explosion of British Petroleum’s Deepwater Horizon on April 20th, 2010, the committee held hearings and made recommendations about the status of Canada’s offshore oil and gas exploration and development industry, including the nature of the applicable regulatory regime(s) and Canada’s offshore disaster response capability.